2i2c-org/docs/about/pricing/strategy.md

 ### Markup for running on dedicated clusters

 In general we want our fees to scale with the amount of complexity that we have to manage.
 If we run JupyterHubs on community-specific cloud infrastructure, we have more responsibility and moving parts to keep track of.
-For example, we’ll need to manage credentials for their cloud accounts, set up infrastructure that connects with those accounts, and manage a dedicated kubernetes cluster for them.
+For example, we’ll need to manage credentials for cloud accounts, set up infrastructure that connects with those accounts, and manage a dedicated kubernetes cluster for the community.
 We’ll also need to provide billing reports per-cluster for cloud costs.
 All of this is extra complexity we must deal with, and so a 50% markup is a conservative estimate to cover this labor.

 ## What we are missing